Juuliuus/juusprime/README.md

 It uses a gestalt-y block approach to tuplet generation, not brute force.
 The concepts, as I first outlined with pencil and paper, indicate that it will be 100% accurate and find 100% of the wanted tuplets in the region you are searching.
-I will be working on a pdf that outlines in detail how the structures are built and used.
-For now I include below a "short" summary of the thoughts and theory behind it.

 It uses go's big Int (and where needed, big Float), which means it can work with any integer that you care to type in.
 But, as usual for primes,